January 12, 2024

 All participants will be required to take a COVID-19 test (rapid antigen) on the day of arrival at camp and to present evidence (photograph or the test itself) of a negative result upon check-in.
 (Alternatively, a negative PCR test result obtained no more than 72 hours before the start of a session may be substituted for a rapid antigen test.)
 Anyone who does not self-administer a test before arriving at camp will be given a test kit and asked to remain in their vehicle until a negative result is obtained.
 Every household in the US is eligible to receive two sets of four free at-home COVID tests in the mail.
 (I ordered our second set of tests last Tuesday, and they arrived the following day.)

 Anyone presenting with a positive result will be asked to leave camp and will not be permitted to return for at least five days.
-(A person must be asymptomatic and furnish a negative test result in order to return.) full refund of all fees paid to date will be offered to anyone who is unable to attend camp because of a positive COVID-19 test result.
+(A person must be asymptomatic and furnish a negative test result in order to return.)
+A full refund of all fees paid to date will be offered to anyone who is unable to attend camp because of a positive COVID-19 test result.

 Nature Camp would greatly appreciate the donation of any extra (unexpired) COVID tests.
 Test kits may be dropped off on the first and last days of camp sessions.